Freedium-cfd/web/README.md

 5. Start the Freedium services (`min` profile):

    ```
-   sudo docker compose --profile min -f ./docker-compose/docker-compose.yml up
+   sudo docker compose --profile local -f ./docker-compose/docker-compose.yml up
    ```

    Stopping the services:

    ```
-   sudo docker compose --profile min -f ./docker-compose/docker-compose.yml down
+   sudo docker compose --profile local -f ./docker-compose/docker-compose.yml down
    ```

-6. (Optional) Configure your reverse proxy (Caddy, Nginx, etc.) to use `freedium.local` as a host.

-If you use Dockerized reverse proxy, you can specify network `caddy_freedium_net` with `external: true` option in networks section of your reverse proxy container.
-Specify `caddy_freedium` hostname with port `80` (or `443`) in your reverse proxy configuration.

 And now you can access local instance of Freedium by opening browser and type `https://freedium.local`.
 There is would be a warning about insecure connection, because we use self-signed TLS certificate.
 Ignore it.

+### Production run:

+All production services are running on `prod` profile.
+If you use Dockerized reverse proxy, you can specify network `caddy_freedium_net` with `external: true` option in networks section of your reverse proxy container.
+Specify `caddy_freedium` hostname with port `6752` (or `6753` for Plausible) in your reverse proxy configuration.

+As alternative, you can directly change docker-compose configurations to use your reverse proxy.
+See `docker-compose` and `caddy` folders for more details.

 ## Architecture: